eResources for Languages Undergraduates

 - The print foreign language magazines in Kevin St Library are located in Stack 12 and the print journals are in Stack 11.
 The print magazines are displayed in alphabetical order and may be used in the Library only.

-- The full-text DIT Library e-magazines and ejournals can be browsed by Title on the Library website.
+- The full-text TU Dublin Library e-magazines and ejournals can be browsed by Title on the Library website.
 Or search the entire journal collection including print and e-journals on the Library Catalogue using Journal Title Search.

 - A short selection of electronic journals, magazines and newspapers include